 Women petting a sled dog

 I brought these rain pants as a backup outer layer.
 I love the gortex in them and have worn them hiking in rain and snow.
+Even if all you have are rain pants, you will need waterproof pants in Alaska.

 While I did not ski when visiting Alaska in winter, my bibs were the perfect piece of outerwear for the trip.
 They help protect me from the chill and fit perfectly over my wool base layer and puffy joggers.

 This is the parka that I brought.
 It is the warmest coat I own.
-You’ll definitely want a jacket that covers your butt.
+You’ll definitely want a winter jacket that covers your butt.

 Shoes